-- Drivers with numerous incidents, tickets, or accidents would be considered a high-risk addition by most policy underwriters.
+- Most policy underwriters consider drivers with numerous incidents, tickets, or accidents a high-risk addition.
 This change could add a significant amount to the monthly premium.

 It helps to be honest and transparent with your insurance company.
 They need to know who operates your motorcycle, even if the person is only an occasional driver.
 Without that information, you could lack coverage if an accident occurs.

-The insurance company could ban some people from operating your motorcycle in some instances.
+The insurance company could sometimes ban some people from operating your motorcycle.
 That’s why discussing every driver is crucial for proper coverage.
 Without it, if an accident occurs and an occasional driver without insurance is at fault, that person would be responsible for paying the bill.